soong-construction/dirt-rally-time-recorder/docs/configuration.md

   authentic_shifting: 0
 ```

 Heuristics will try to resolve car ambiguities and decide for one of the possible cars.
 This can reduce the number of times you need to run update scripts after a session and keep your installation folder more tidy.
+Note that heuristics are only applied when you complete a stage, not before.

 Since heuristics are only correct to a certain degree (but better than tossing a coin), the update scripts are even more important.
 Always make sure to run the provided script in case the heuristics is wrong, otherwise the recorded data is false.